ambrop72/aprinter/README.md

   * *Highly experimental* and untested support for delta printers, only for RAMPS-FD/Due.
     If you want to test, start with [this main file](aprinter/printer/aprinter-rampsfd-delta.cpp).
   * SD card printing (reading of sequential blocks only, no filesystem or partition support).
-  * Oprional binary packing of gcode for SD prints.
+  * Optional binary packing of gcode for SD prints.
 Packed gcode takes about half of the size of the plain gcode, and speeds up the firmware's main loop by around 15% on AVR.
   * Serial communication using the defacto RepRap protocol.
 Maximum baud rate is 250000 except on Melzi/atmega1284p where only 115200 is supported due to unfavourable interrupt priorities.